Nationals vs. Tigers Player Props Betting Odds

 |0

-- Candelario brings a four-game streak with at least one hit into this one.
-During his last five outings he is hitting .556 with three doubles, a triple, a home run, three walks and three RBI.
+- Greene hopes to build on a five-game hitting streak in this matchup.
+During his last five outings he is hitting .524 with three doubles, a home run, a walk and an RBI.

 |Opponent